 - 1. Finds that the previously certified Subsequent Program Environmental Impact Report for the 1999 North Village Specific Plan Amendment project (1999 SPEIR) (SCH #99-092082) adequately covered all potential environmental impacts of the Rockspring resort condominium development project and no new or increased environmental impacts are anticipated as a result of the project, and therefore, no new environmental compliance document is required pursuant to CEQA Guidelines §15168[c][2]; and - 2.
-Approves the Rockspring resort condominium development project consisting of Tentative Tract Map (TTM) 24-002, Use Permit (UPA) 24-001, and Major Design Review (DR) 24-001 subject to the following conditions:
+Approves the Rockspring resort condominium development Major Design Review amendment (DR) 24-001A subject to the following conditions: